balduz/killcounter/README.md

 # Enhanced Kill Counter - WoW Classic Addon

-A feature-rich addon for World of Warcraft Classic that tracks how many enemies of each type you have killed and displays a dashboard on your screen with advanced features.
+A lightweight addon for World of Warcraft Classic that tracks enemy kills, providing both total and session-based statistics.
+It integrates seamlessly with the game's interface, displaying kill counts directly in unit tooltips and offering detailed reports via slash commands.

 ## Features

-- **Automatic Kill Tracking**: Automatically counts kills when you defeat enemies
+- **Automatic Kill Tracking**: Automatically records kills of enemies by the player or their party/raid.
+- **Total Kill Counts**: Maintains a persistent record of all kills for each unique enemy across game sessions.
+- **Session Kill Counts**: Tracks kills specifically within the current game session, which can be reset.
+- **Tooltip Integration**: Displays total and session kill counts directly in the tooltip when mousing over an enemy unit.
+This feature can be toggled on or off via the in-game options.
+- **Slash Commands**: Provides a set of intuitive slash commands for managing and viewing kill data:
-- **Dashboard Display**: Shows a movable dashboard with your kill statistics
+    - `/kc` or `/killcounter`: Shows a summary of all total and session kill counts.
-- **Kill Notifications**: Displays a brief notification when you kill an enemy
-- **Persistent Data**: Your kill data is saved between sessions
-- **Sortable List**: Shows your most killed enemies (configurable limit)
-- **Filtering System**: Search for specific enemies in your kill list
-- **Settings Panel**: Customize notifications, display options, and more
+    - `/kc help`: Displays a list of available commands.
+    - `/kc reset all`: Resets all recorded total and session kill data.
-- **Export Functionality**: Export your kill data for external use
+    - `/kc reset session`: Resets only the kill data for the current session.
-- **Advanced Controls**: Enhanced slash commands and interface options
+    - `/kc [enemyID]`: Shows detailed total and session kill counts for a specific enemy by its NPC ID.
+- **Configuration Options**: Accessible via Blizzard's Interface Options panel, allowing users to:
+    - Enable or disable the Kill Counter addon.
+    - Toggle the display of total kills in unit tooltips.
+    - Toggle the display of session kills in unit tooltips.

 ## Installation